EA on a Page Primer & Modelling Guide — Evidence-Based EA Practice with Linked.Archi¶

 eaop:usedInProcess eaop:TechnologyOptimization .

-Example 2: Modeling a complete artifact portfolio¶
+Example 2: Modelling a complete artifact portfolio¶

 @prefix eaop: <https://meta.linked.archi/eaonapage/onto#> .